 The central policy question is how the growth of the Latino population affects the economic and sociopolitical fabric of Massachusetts.

 Granberry, Phillip and Torres, María Idalí, "The Growing Latino Population of Massachusetts: A Demographic and Economic Portrait" (2010).
 Gastón Institute Publications.
-Paper 156.
+156.

 © The Gastón Institute.
 All rights reserved.